How It Works

 Approval required — Sensitive actions wait for your approval.
 You receive a notification with approve/reject options.
 Best for workflows that send emails or modify important data.

 Read-only — The workflow can analyze but not change anything.
-Best for testing new workflows or analytics.
+Best for testing new workflows or running analytics.

 Talking to your assistant